finleygn/wordsearch/README.md

 Not sure whats it's purpose is but can be helpful for wordle or crosswords.
 The indexing/search algorithm is made up by myself, I am certain something similar exists already and I have reinvented the wheel, but know next to nothing about database internals and I'm not sure what it's called :).

+You create your own searchable wordlists using the cli in `./database/cli`

 ## Benchmarks

 Can look through ~200k words and find matches with 10 wildcard characters within 0.14ms.
 (See `/database/benchmark`, still need to verify this works as intended)